KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 ## Localization Architecture

-Version `1.1.33` adds a centralized localization manager in the main process.
+Version `1.2.1` keeps the centralized localization manager in the main process and now routes the newer profile and auth UI strings through that same protected pipeline.

 The localization runtime now includes: